Global Greens CSA

 Vegetables are grown following organic practices

-Enjoy Iowa favorites, along with fun surprises like African eggplant and roselle leaves
+Enjoy Iowa favorites, along with new flavors like lenga lenga, African eggplant, bitter melon and roselle.

 Discover fresh food picked at peak freshness and flavor